minnsoe/awesome-leadership/README.md

 the necessity to lead by example.

 - [Contributor Covenant](http://contributor-covenant.org/) - A Code of Conduct
-  for Open Source Projects.
+  for open source projects.
 (CC BY 4.0)

 - [Mozilla Open Leadership](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/write-a-code-of-conduct/) -
-  Write Your Own Code of Conduct.
+  Write your own Code of Conduct.

 - [Conference Code of Conduct](http://confcodeofconduct.com/) - A Code of
-  Conduct Used at [jsconf.eu](http://jsconf.eu/), 2012.
+  Conduct used at [jsconf.eu](http://jsconf.eu/), 2012.
 (CC BY 3.0)

-- [Hack Code of Conduct](http://hackcodeofconduct.org/) - A Code of Conduct for Hackathons.
+- [Hack Code of Conduct](http://hackcodeofconduct.org/) - A Code of Conduct for hackathons.

 - [Citizen Code of Conduct](http://citizencodeofconduct.org/) - A Code of
-  Conduct Adapted From the Django Code of Conduct and the Geek Feminism Anti-Harassment Policy.
+  Conduct adapted from the Django Code of Conduct and the Geek Feminism Anti-Harassment Policy.
 (CC BY-SA 3.0)